Fall, Spring, Summer

-Roundtrip airfare from Washington, D.C. to the site abroad is included in the program fee.
-Students make their own arrangements to arrive in Washington, D.C. for the mandatory orientation a few days prior to departure as well as the roundtrip flight from Washington D.C. to Russia and return to the U.S. upon conclusion of the program.
+Roundtrip airfare from Washington D.C. to the site abroad is not included in the program fee.
+Students make their own arrangements to arrive in Washington D.C. for the mandatory orientation a few days prior to departure as well as the roundtrip flight from Washington D.C. to Russia and return to the U.S. upon conclusion of the program.

 The Program Fee is charged on your U Bill and covers tuition, housing and most meals, excursions and in-country travel, health insurance, visa fees, and the UI administrative fee.

 Additional costs include airfare, books and supplies, lunches, local transportation and personal expenses.

 The Iowa Regents mandatory CISI worldwide insurance coverage will also be charged on the U-bill.